Cybister yulensis

-Cybister yulensis is a diving beetle species in the family Dytiscidae that occurs in Australia and New Guinea.
+Cybister yulensis is a species of predaceous diving beetle in the family Dytiscidae that occurs in Australia and New Guinea.
 The species is named for Yule Island, a Papua New Guinean island where it is often found.

-It is similar to Cybister hypomelas, which also lives there.
+In appearance, it is similar to C. hypomelas.
 C. yulensis has an elliptical shape, widest just behind the center and thinnest anteriorly.
 Its body has punctures and reticulation in various areas.
 Its overall color is dark olive green dorsally and black ventrally.
 The submarginal lining of the pronotum and elytra is yellow, meanwhile.
-This band is different from that of other Cybister species because it stops near the elytra's posterior apex instead of continuing all the way and is slightly thicker and more distinct than that of C. hypomelas.
+This band stops near the elytra's posterior apex instead of continuing all the way, however is slightly thicker and more distinct in C. yulensis.

 Another way to identify C. yulensis is to look for the greenish pit in the pronotal process, on the thorax's sternum.
 In addition, there is a prosternal apophysis.
 It is almost flat but widens at its foveolate base.

 The shape of the male's penis expands a little surrounding a slight constriction in the middle of it, and the parameres do not extend in length as much as the main aedeagal structure.
 Females can be identified by longitudinal clefts or scratches in the pronotum and elytral base.